lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 In this step you use the combat cards or other effects that are only usable at the end of a round of combat, after the press step.

-Note that this step also occurs even if combat ends prematurely.
+Note that this step also occurs even if combat ends prematurely (eg. because of a [Combat Ends](#combat-ends) strike).
+If there is no uncancelled press, this step is also the end of combat.

+Some cards and effects can start a new combat or force its continuation when the combat ends.
+They cannot be used or played if another combat is already queued by a similar effect.
+Any other effect that was supposed to happend after the end of combat is cancelled.
+Note that replacement effects (*"When the combat would end"*) are played before any direct effect (*"When the combat is about to end"*).

 #### Retainers and Combat